freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 #### Double-folded

   - Fold both bindings along the long side in two, wrong sides together, and give it a good press.
-  - Mark the middle of each of the bindings and of the front and back parts.
+  - Mark the middle of each of the bindings (notch) and of the front and back parts.
   - Attach the binding to the corresponding part, good sides together.
 Make sure you distribute the binding evenly along the edge.
   - Sew just shy of the SA.
   - Press the binding towards the edge and flip your part over.